island-is/island.is/libs/judicial-system/message/README.md

 This library is developed using [Nx](https://nx.dev), a smart and extensible build framework.

+## Prerequisites

+Before running unit tests or any other commands, ensure you have all dependencies installed and your environment configured properly:

+1. Execute `npm install` or `yarn install` to install dependencies.
+2. Ensure that your environment is correctly set up to use Nx and Jest.

+Failure to meet these prerequisites could result in unexpected behavior or test failures.

 ## Running Unit Tests

 To execute the unit tests for the Judicial System Message library using [Jest](https://jestjs.io), run the following command: